-- (1) These dollar amounts represent the threshold, target, and maximum calculated awards for the 2015 plan year under the Annual Incentive Plan.
-The various measures and details relating to the 2015 final awards are presented beginning on page 51.
-Any annual incentive award for the Named Executive Officers will be paid under the Executive Performance Plan. - (2) The target column represents the number of performance shares granted to the Named Executive Officers under the Long-Term Incentive Plan on February 12, 2015.
-The performance measurement period for the 2015 grants is January 1, 2015 through December 31, 2017.
-Payments earned from the 2015 grants will be based on two performance measures weighted as follows: (i) total shareholder return vs. shareholder return of a custom peer group (80%) and

-- (ii) balance sheet health FFO to debt (20%) for all of the Named Executive Officers.
-The final payouts, if any, will occur after the O&C Committee approves the final results in early 2018.
-Beginning with 2010 performance share grants, dividends or dividend equivalents are not paid on unvested performance shares. - (3) This column reports the number of shares of restricted stock granted under the Long-Term Incentive Plan to each of the Named Executive Officers on February 12, 2015.
-These shares of restricted stock will vest on February 12, 2018, assuming the Named Executive Officer is still actively employed by the Company on that date.
-Dividends on these shares of restricted stock are paid to the Named Executive Officer during the vesting period and are paid at the same rate as dividends paid to shareholders. - (4) The Company did not grant stock options under the Long-Term Incentive Plan to the Named Executive Officers in 2015. - (5) This column reports the grant date fair value of each equity award granted in 2015 computed in accordance with FASB ASC Topic 718.
+- (1)These dollar amounts represent the threshold, target, and maximum calculated awards for the 2016 plan year under the Annual Incentive Plan.
+The various measures and details relating to the 2016 final awards are presented beginning on page 44.
+Annual incentive awards for the Named Executive Officers are paid under the Executive Performance Plan. - (2)The target column represents the number of performance shares granted to the Named Executive Officers under the Long-Term Incentive Plan on February 3, 2016.
+The performance measurement period for the 2016 grants is January 1, 2016 through December 31, 2018.
+Payments earned from the 2016 grants will be based on two performance measures weighted as follows: (i) total shareholder return vs. shareholder return of a custom peer group (80%) and (ii) balance sheet health FFO to debt (20%) for all of the Named Executive Officers.
+The final payouts, if any, will occur after the O&C Committee approves the final results in early 2019.
+Beginning with 2010 performance share grants, dividends or dividend equivalents are not paid on unvested performance shares. - (3)This column reports the number of shares of restricted stock granted under the Long-Term Incentive Plan to each of the Named Executive Officers on February 3, 2016.
+These shares of restricted stock will vest on February 3, 2019, assuming the Named Executive Officer is still actively employed by the Company on that date, and will be paid under the Executive Performance Plan.
+Dividends on these shares of restricted stock are paid to the Named Executive Officer during the vesting period and are paid at the same rate as dividends paid to shareholders. - (4)This column reports the grant date fair value of each equity award granted in 2016 computed in accordance with FASB ASC Topic 718.